-Celebrated each year on May 14, it is National Dance Like a Chicken Day, also known as National Chicken Dance Day!
-This is a fun day from start to finish!
-Everyone has probably danced the ”Chicken Dance” at least once in their lifetime if not more.
-This fun, silly song is popular at wedding dances, Oktoberfests, and other celebrations and it gets guests of all ages up and moving on the dance floor.
+National Dance Like a Chicken Day on May 14th encourages everyone to dance like a chicken!
+This day entertains from start to finish with people flapping their arms and strutting chicken-like.
+Everyone has probably danced the “Chicken Dance” at least once in their lifetime.
+This silly fun song is popular at wedding dances, Oktoberfest, and other celebrations, too.
+The song gets people of all ages up and moving on the dance floor.

-- November 13, 2009 — In support of the Children’s Hospital of Eastern Ontario, CIHT-FM played “The Chicken Dance” continuously until 389 tickets for the CHEO Dream of a Lifetime were purchased for $100 each.
+- November 13, 2009 – In support of the Children’s Hospital of Eastern Ontario, CIHT-FM played “The Chicken Dance” continuously until they sold 389 tickets at $100 each for the CHEO Dream of a Lifetime.
 They played for over 3 hours straight.

 - July 4, 2010 – Mandan, North Dakota established a new World Record for the Longest Chicken Dance at their annual Independence Day Parade and Street Festival.